HQarroum/event-emitter/README.md

 ## Description

 [Inversion of control (IoC)](https://en.wikipedia.org/wiki/Inversion_of_control) is a programming pattern commonly used in today's applications design, especially when building asynchronous apps.
-As such, this emitter aims at providing an expressive and simple interface for people who would like to build event-based software components.
+This emitter implementation aims at providing an expressive and simple interface for developers who would like to build event-based software components in their C++ applications using modern semantics.

-It is compatible with both synchronous and asynchronous usages, and takes its inspiration from C++11 functional interfaces as well as [Node's EventEmitter](https://nodejs.org/api/events.html).
+The interface is compatible with both synchronous and asynchronous use-cases, and takes its inspiration from C++11 functional interfaces as well as [Node's EventEmitter](https://nodejs.org/api/events.html).

 ## Usage